elastic/eui/scripts/docker-ci/README.md

 docker push docker.elastic.co/eui/ci:x.x
 ```

-> :warning: If you receive a `unauthorized: authentication required` error after `docker push`, try running `docker logout docker.elastic.co` and then obtaining a new login command from the above `docker login` link again.
+> :warning: There is a ~3 minute JWT timeout for docker image uploads (set by Elastic for security reasons and cannot be changed).
+If you receive a `unauthorized: authentication required` error after `docker push`, this means that your upload has timed out.
+Since docker uploads images in concurrent layers, it should still have uploaded a portion of the image.
+>
+> Simply repeat your `docker push` command until the image has fully uploaded (which may take 2-3+ attempts), or consider uploading via wired ethernet for faster upload speeds.

 ### Use a published image